-The paper presents a new setup for the two-stage two-spool facility located at the Institute for Thermal Turbomachinery and Machine Dynamics (ITTM) of Graz University of Technology.
-The rig was designed in order to simulate the flow behavior of a transonic turbine followed by a counter-rotating low pressure (LP) stage like the spools of a modern high bypass aeroengine.
+This paper, the second of two parts, presents a new setup for the two-stage two-spool facility located at the Institute for Thermal Turbomachinery and Machine Dynamics (ITTM) of Graz University of Technology.
+The rig was designed to reproduce the flow behavior of a transonic turbine followed by a counter-rotating low pressure stage such as those in high bypass aero-engines.
 The meridional flow path of the machine is characterized by a diffusing S-shaped duct between the two rotors.
-The role of turning struts placed into the mid turbine frame is to lead the flow towards the LP rotor with appropriate swirl.
-Experimental and numerical investigations performed on the setup over the last years, which were used as baseline for this paper, showed that wide chord vanes induce large wakes and extended secondary flows at the LP rotor inlet flow.
-Moreover, unsteady interactions between the two turbines were observed downstream of the LP rotor.
-In order to increase the uniformity and to decrease the unsteady content of the flow at the inlet of the LP rotor, the mid turbine frame was redesigned with two zero-lifting splitters embedded into the strut passage.
-In this first part of the paper the design process of the splitters and its critical points are presented, while the time-averaged field is discussed by means of five-hole probe measurements and oil flow visualizations.
-The comparison between the baseline case and the embedded design configuration shows that the new design is able to reduce the flow gradients downstream of the turning struts, providing a more suitable inlet condition for the low pressure rotor.
-The improvement in the flow field uniformity is also observed downstream of the turbine and it is, consequently, reflected in an enhancement of the LP turbine performance.
-In the second part of this paper the influence of the embedded design on the time-resolved field is investigated.
+The role of wide chord vanes placed into the mid turbine frame is to lead the flow towards the low pressure (LP) rotor with appropriate swirl.
+Experimental and numerical investigations performed on this setup showed that the wide chord struts induce large wakes and extended secondary flows at the LP inlet flow.
+Moreover, large deterministic fluctuations of pressure, which may cause noise and blade vibrations, were observed downstream of the LP rotor.
+In order to minimize secondary vortices and to damp the unsteady interactions, the mid turbine frame was redesigned to locate two zero-lift splitters into each vane passage.
+While in the first part of the paper the design process of the splitters and the time-averaged flow field were presented, in this second part the measurements performed by means of a fast response probe will support the explanation of the time-resolved field.
+The discussion will focus on the comparison between the baseline case (without splitters) and the embedded design.

-Development of a Turning Mid Turbine Frame With Embedded Design—Part I: Design and Steady Measurements
+Development of a Turning Mid Turbine Frame With Embedded Design—Part II: Unsteady Measurements

 Contributed by the International Gas Turbine Institute (IGTI) of ASME for publication in the JOURNAL OF TURBOMACHINERY.
-Manuscript received August 21, 2013; final manuscript received October 20, 2013; published online January 2, 2014.
-Assoc.
-Editor: Rolf Sondergaard.
+Manuscript received September 24, 2013; final manuscript received October 22, 2013; published online January 2, 2014.
+Editor: Ronald Bunker.

 - Views Icon Views